-- c) Third submission or more N/A
+c.
+Third submission or more: N/A

-- d) Never passed credentials N/A
+d.
+Never passed credentials: N/A

-- 33)How many/what percentage of the above residents (question 31) sat boards for the first time

-- a) The year they finished their residency N/A

-- b) One year after finishing their residency N/A
+- 34. How many/what percentage of the above residents (question 31) sat boards for the first time: - a.
+The year they finished their residency: N/A - b.
+One year after finishing their residency: N/A

-- c) Two or more years after finishing N/A
+- c.
+Two or more years after finishing: N/A

-- d) They never took boards N/A
+- d.
+They never took boards: N/A

-34)How many / what percentage of the above residents (question 31) passed the board exam on their
+- 35. How many / what percentage of the above residents (question 31) passed the board exam on their:

-- a) First time taking the exam N/A
+- a.
+First time taking the exam: N / A

-- b) Second time taking the exam N/A
+- b.
+Second time taking the exam:

-- c) Third time or more taking the exam N/A
+- c.
+Third time or more taking the exam:

-- d) Never passed N/A
+- d.
+Never passed:

-- 35. Is your residency program reviewed by an outside committee at your practice?
-YES If yes how often?
-Annually
+- 36. Is your residency program reviewed by an outside committee at your practice?
+Yes If yes how often?
+Yearly

-- 35)Please list the papers published by your last 5 residents.
-N/A
+- 37. Please list the papers published by your last 5 residents: New program

-- 36)Names of your last 5 residents and whether they are willing to be contacted by potential residents: N/A
+- 38. Names of your last 5 residents and whether they are willing to be contacted by potential residents: New program